themichaelusa/libpostal-parse/README.md

 # libpostal-parse: international street address NLP

 libpostal is a C library for parsing/normalizing street addresses around the world using statistical NLP and open data.
-The goal of this project is to understand location-based strings in every language, everywhere.

 _libpostal-parse is a fork of libpostal that supports a --parse flag._